Skip to Content

 Supporters have called the project the greatest innovation of the century, while critics have referred to it as a menace at best.
 Astronomers fear that the brightly lit satellites will interfere with critical observations of the universe, and flight safety experts see Starlink (the name of the satellite network) as the greatest collision hazard in Earth’s orbit.
 Scientists have also expressed concerns that the amount of metal that will burn up in the atmosphere from old satellites could cause unforeseeable changes to our climate.

 Satellite internet isn’t a new concept.
 In fact, many RVers (ourselves included) have used satellite internet at some point.
-But to date, satellite internet has been notoriously slow and expensive, and not the best solution for most RVers.
+But to date, it has been notoriously slow and expensive, and not the best solution for most RVers.

 Starlink Internet is very different from the traditional satellite internet many of us have used, though.
 So, let’s take a look at how it works.